elliot19soltani/neo_pilot_e2e/README.md

 ## Project Status

 The project successfully implemented a complete small-scale autonomous vehicle prototype, including perception, control, embedded deployment, and remote monitoring.
 The system was tested on a physical track with reduced human intervention.

+The system was tested on a physical track under controlled conditions.

 ## Keywords